Western Maryland Railway: 19th century

-The WM established a connection with the B&O in 1892 with the opening of the Potomac Valley Rail Road (controlled by WM) between Williamsport and Big Pool, Maryland.
+The WM established a connection with the B&O in 1892 with the opening of the Potomac Valley Railroad, controlled by WM, between Williamsport and Big Pool, Maryland.
 This connection brought a major increase in through-freight traffic.
 Construction of an extension from Hagerstown to Cumberland began in 1903 and completed in 1906.
 This became the West Subdivision.
 To service the expanded system, the WM built a major shop complex at Hagerstown in 1909, with a roundhouse, machine shops and related facilities.
 Rail yards at Hagerstown were also expanded.

-Expansion plans
+The WVC&P established the Coal and Iron Railway (C&I) in 1899 to reach logging operations and a connection with the C&O Railway.
+The route left Elkins, West Virginia and the Tygart Valley River drainage by way of a tunnel under Cheat Mountain, followed the Shavers Fork river upstream and then the West Fork Greenbrier River down from its headwaters to Durbin in Pocahontas County, where it connected with the C&O Greenbrier Division.